QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 #### New Volume in EC2 Instance Not Reflecting

 When we have increased the size of the volume attached a running EC2 instance.
-We are able to see the new volume:
+We are able to see the new volume using `lsblk`: